darrendoyle3710/SlotMachineApplication/README.md

 ### Service 3 - Bonus Number ###
 The database of choice was MYSQL, which is hosted on an Azure Virtual Machine.
-To hook this up to the applicaton we needed a connection string and appropriate Data models to represent the tables with in the database.
+To hook this up to the application we needed a connection string and appropriate Data models to represent the tables with in the database.

 ### Service 4 - Merge Service ###